callius/target-kt/README.md

 ## Roadmap

+1. Add generated ModelRequiredField enum and update Buildable signature.
+Add validation function to params taking optional parameters for true cumulative validation.
-1. Clean up `ModelTemplate` and other annotations for a more intuitive experience.
+2. Clean up `ModelTemplate` and other annotations for a more intuitive experience.
-2. Add a configuration property to define the generated timestamp implementation type (currently `java.time.Instant`) and support `kotlinx.datetime.Instant` as the new default.
+3. Add a configuration property to define the generated timestamp implementation type (currently `java.time.Instant`) and support `kotlinx.datetime.Instant` as the new default.
-3. Support Kotlin Multiplatform.
+4. Support Kotlin Multiplatform.